Kinovarobotics/Kinova-kortex2_Gen3_G3L/readme.md

 # Description

 The official repository contains documentation and examples explaining how to use the KINOVA<sup>®</sup> KORTEX™ API client with C++ or Python.
-The repository has been tested on Windows 10, Ubuntu 16.04 and Ubuntu 18.04.
+The repository has been tested on Windows 10, Ubuntu 16.04, Ubuntu 18.04 and Ubuntu 20.04.

 <h1>Table of Contents</h1>